 Director of Technology

 Assistant Director of Accreditation and Member Services

 Julie Johnson joined FCIS in July 2017.
-Julie is originally from the historic city of Savannah, Georgia where she graduated from Savannah Christian Preparatory School.
-She went on to attend the private college, Lee University in Cleveland, TN where she graduated with honors in 2005 with a B.A. in Communications.
+Julie is originally from the historic city of Savannah, Georgia where she attended and graduated from an independent school.
+She went on to attend the private college, Lee University in Cleveland, TN and graduated with honors in 2005 with a B.A. in Communications.
 Julie moved to Orlando in July of 2005 shortly after getting married.
-While there, Julie worked at Morgan Keegan as an Operations Manager overseeing day-to-day operations and supporting the Vice President of Investments for Central Florida.
+While there, Julie worked at Morgan Keegan as an Operations Manager.
 She also worked in the Admission Department at Lake Highland Preparatory School and was responsible for the enrollment of PreK through 1st grade students.
 Julie moved to Tampa in 2015 with her husband and two boys and began working in the Carrollwood Day School Admissions Office.
-While there, Julie enjoyed working with families on the enrollment/re-enrollment process as well as organizing all admissions events.
-Julie has had several years of experience working in FCIS schools, and as Assistant Director of Accreditation, she looks forward building relationships with member schools, working behind the scenes, and assisting schools with achieving and maintaining their accreditation!
+Julie has had several years of experience working in FCIS schools, and as Assistant Director of Accreditation and Member services, she looks forward building relationships with member schools, working behind the scenes, utilizing the Accreditation Portal, and assisting schools with achieving and maintaining their accreditation!